CloudlyFog/BankSystem7/README.md

 8. Folder **Repositories** is folder with all business logic of project.
 Only there simple developer has access.

 ## How to interact with library?
 The library provides ways to pass and use own models.
-For example, You can inherit Your class from base class User and pass it as type to initialized instance of `ServiceConfiguration` and use own model.
+For example, You can inherit Your class from base class User and pass it as type to an instance of `BankSystemBuilder` and use own model.
 Developer can interact with library with:
 1. `BankSystemBuilder` class.